geomesa/geomesa.github.io/documentation/test/_sources/tutorials/geomesa-tubeselect.txt

 A time-interpolated query finds features that intersect in both **space and time**.
 Normal spatial or temporal queries select features that fall within a specified geometry, time range, or both.
-A time-interpolated query has a changing geometry as you move foward in time.
+A time-interpolated query has a changing geometry as you move forward in time.

 Imagine you are traveling from Washington, DC to New York City and are